Secondary contact

-Secondary contact is the process in which two allopatricaly distributed populations of a species are geographically reunited.
+Secondary contact is the process in which two allopatrically distributed populations of a species are geographically reunited.
 This contact allows for the potential for the exchange of genes, dependent on how reproductively isolated the two populations have become.
 There are several primary outcomes of secondary contact: extinction of one species, fusion of the two populations back into one, reinforcement, the formation of a hybrid zone, and the formation of a new species through hybrid speciation.

 Extinction

 One of the two populations may go extinct due to competitive exclusion after secondary contact.
 This tends to happen when the two populations have strong reproductive isolation and significant overlap in their niche.
 A possible way to prevent extinction is if there is an advantage to being rare.
 For example, sexual imprinting and male-male competition may prevent extinction.

 The population that goes extinct may leave behind some of its genes in the surviving population if they hybridize.
 For example, the secondary contact between Homo sapiens and Neanderthals, as well as the Denisovans, left traces of their genes in modern human.
 However, if hybridization is so common that the resulting population received significant amount of genetic contribution from both populations, the result should be considered a fusion.